appdev-lessons/contact-book-first-database/content.md

 ### Creating sample data

-Over the new few sections, we're going to learn how to find and retrieve records from our `contacts` table.
+Over the next few sections, we're going to learn how to find and retrieve records from our `contacts` table.
 Right now, in my `contacts` table, I only have 3 rows.
-You might have more or less.
+(You might have more or less, depending on if you followed along exactly with the lesson thus far.)
 But it would be nice to have hundreds of rows in the table before we practice things like sorting, searching, etc.

 It would be very tedious to create hundreds of records by typing them one by one into `rails console` like we've been doing.
 I'm way too lazy for that!
 But now that we know how to insert records using Ruby, we can automate the process by writing a program.